alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 SPOT instances are a good way to pay a lower cost for cloud computing for non-urgent workloads.
 If SPOT compute node instances are terminated in your cluster, any running jobs will be lost - the nodes will also be automatically removed from the queue system to ensure no new jobs attempt to start on them.
 Once the SPOT price becomes low enough for your instances to start again, your compute nodes will automatically restart and rejoin the cluster.

-The Cloud-formation templates provided for Alces Flight Compute via AWS Marketplace will not launch a login node instance on the SPOT market - login nodes are always launched as on-demand instances, and are immune fluctuating costs in the SPOT market.
+The Cloud-formation templates provided for Alces Flight Compute via AWS Marketplace will not launch a login node instance on the SPOT market - **login nodes are always launched as on-demand instances**, and are immune from fluctuating costs in the SPOT market.

 Using an auto-scaling cluster
 -----------------------------

 An auto-scaling cluster automatically reports the status of the job scheduler queue to AWS to allow idle compute nodes to be shut-down, and new nodes to be started when jobs are queuing.
 Auto-scaling is a good way to manage the size of your ephemeral cluster automatically, and is useful if you want to run a number of unattended jobs, and minimise costs after the jobs have finished by terminating unused resources.

+Your Alces Flight compute cluster will never scale larger than the maximum number of instances entered at launch time.
+The cluster will automatically scale down to a single compute node when idle, or be reduced to zero nodes if you are using SPOT based compute nodes, and the price climbs higher than your configured maximum.

 If you are running jobs manually (i.e. not through the job-scheduler), you may wish to disable autoscaling to prevent nodes not running scheduled jobs from being shutdown.
 This can be done by entering ``0`` (zero) in the **ComputeSpotPrice** when launching your Flight Compute cluster via AWS Marketplace, or using the command ``alces configure autoscaling disable`` command when logged in to the cluster login node.